Looking for Old Friends: How to Find Your Long-Lost Buddies or Gal Pals

 However, on most commercial websites, you'll need to pay for a membership in order to see photos, look at profiles, or message people.
 And sites of this type tend to have poor reputations when it comes to customer billing and email marketing.
 Some of them even operate as scams, pretending to be official alumni associations.
 (Always look for disclaimers in tiny print.)

 So you may only want to pay for a membership on a commercial site as a very last resort if other search methods don't prove fruitful.
 Generally speaking, these kinds of sites are best avoided.
-But here are two examples of affinity websites that have decent reputations:
+But one example of an affinity website with a decent reputation is Alumni.NET.

 Use Your Library Card to Access ReferenceUSA